GL-Li/ggtiger/README.md

 This package draws TIGER census boundaries on ggmap with a single function `geom_bounday()`.
 As an extension to `ggplot2`, `geom_boundary()` works similarly to native ggplot2 `geom_xxxx()` functions.

-It currently draws boundaries of states, counties, county subdivisions, tracts, block groups, and zip code tabulation areas.
+It currently draws boundaries of states, counties, county subdivisions, tracts, block groups, zip code tabulation areas, and congressional districts.
 More geographies are being added.

 Installation
 ------------